LezWatch/lezwatchtv-wporg/readme.txt

 * **Statistics:** The percentage of characters who died and/or shows with death
 * **This Year:** An overview of data from a specific year

+= Privacy Policy =

+In using this plugin, your website will contact the LezWatchTV API to request up-to-date information.
+The IP address of your domain will be tracked, in order to generate usage statistics of the service.
+There is no information collected from the visitors to your site.

-The [terms of Use of LezWatchTV](https://lezwatchtv.com/tos/) allow free use of the data.
+By using this plugin, you agree to the [terms of Use of LezWatchTV](https://lezwatchtv.com/tos/) as a service provider.
+All data collected falls under the [LezWatchTV Privacy Policy](https://lezwatchtv.com/tos/privacy/).

 = Usage =